amaged/auto_doc_gen/README.md

-Cumulus Documentation Generator README File
+(Not restricted to)Cumulus Documentation Generator README File
 ===========================================

 "Bash is the gateway drug to automation" ~JR Rivers.